jlandersen/blog/content/posts/raspberry-pi-4-kubernetes-cluster.md

 kubectl proxy
 ```

 Dashboard is now available at http://localhost:8001/api/v1/namespaces/kubernetes-dashboard/services/https:kubernetes-dashboard:/proxy/.
-Log in with the token from the previous output and you should now see your new cluster in all it's glory:
+Log in with the token from the previous output and you should now see your new cluster in all its glory:

 ![](/images/2020/07/kubedashboard.png)